RST Software

 What is business intelligence (BI) for supply chain management?

-Business intelligence is a process of collecting, analyzing, and presenting data in a way as to help managers and other staff make the most informed decisions leading to business growth.
+Business intelligence solutions include collecting, analyzing, and presenting data in a way as to help managers and other staff make the most informed decisions leading to business growth.

 The outcomes of the two latter actions are then presented in a report, usually also containing charts and graphs, to drive strategic planning and decision-making.

-Let’s drill down the issue and discuss what’s in it for you in more detail.
+Let's drill down the issue and discuss what'’s drill down the issue and discuss what’s in it for you in more detail.

-Business intelligence, when applied in the supply chain management process, brings in a number of tangible values including:
+Business intelligence tools, when applied in the supply chain management process, bring in a number of tangible values including:

 Removing guesswork from business decisions